Markismij/utilities/README.md

 # utilities
-free utilities that i made to practice coding on
+free utilities that i made to practice coding in Python